Create and manage full-text indexes

 Determine whether a given unique index is used as the full-text key column

-This statement returns 1 if the index is used to enforce uniqueness of the full-text key column and 0 if it is not.
+This statement returns 1 if the index is used to enforce uniqueness of the full-text key column and 0 if it isn't.

 The following example inquires whether the